evangoad/evangoad.github.io/resume/index.md

 ---
 layout: markdown
-title: Evan Goad Codes!
+title: Evan Goad Resume
 ---

 # Summary

 Whether I am on a team or hacking on one of my personal projects, I love developing software.
 Connecting people through web tech has become a passion of mine, and I am looking for a company to help grow my passion!
-My specialty is memory and database query optimization for Rails, but I am ready to take on any web stack.
+My specialty is memory and database query optimization for Rails and PostgreSQL, but I am ready to take on any stack.

 # Technical Skills